Xamarin

 Note: the dependency registration is performed at the namespace level.

-Now that we've implemented the interface ITextToSpeech
+Now that we've implemented the interface ITextToSpeech and registered

-its Windows implementation TextToSpeechImplementation
+its Windows implementation TextToSpeechImplementation, we can do

 DependencyService.Get<ITextToSpeech>().Speak("Hello, World!");

-will find the correct implementation of
+Where DependencyService<T> will find the correct implementation of

-interface <T>
+interface <T>.

 Note: You must provide an implementation for every platform project.